rphlo/nickelodeon-react-app/README.md

-# React Nickelodeon 2022
+# Nickelodeon React App

-2022 rewrite of the frontend for the music streaming backend "Django Nickelodeon"
+2022 rewrite of the frontend for the music streaming backend "nickelodeon-backend"